the-Alberich/toy_payments_engine/Dependency_Choices.md

   * Run `cargo test` to validate functionality

 #### **Alternatives**
-  Other CI services like Travis CI, CircleCI, and GitLab CI exist, but since this submission is on GitHub, integrating with GitHub Actions is the most seamless option and avoids external tooling.
+  Other CI services like Travis CI, CircleCI, and GitLab CI exist, but since this code lives on GitHub, integrating with GitHub Actions is the most seamless option and avoids external tooling.

 #### **Decision**
   Add basic CI with GitHub Actions if time allows; otherwise, omit as non-critical.